aazahrou/aspirethemes.github.io/_docs/bold-ghost.md

 ### Subscribe Form

-Subscribers can be enabled via a checkbox on the Labs page, in your Ghost admin panel:
+Subscribers can be enabled via a checkbox on the Labs page (`Labs > Beta features`), in your Ghost admin panel:

 ![enable subscribers](/images/docs/ghost/shared/beta-features.png)

 Once you enabled this feature, the form will appear in the single post page.

-You can read more about [Subscribers](http://support.ghost.org/subscribers-beta/)
+You can read more about [Subscribers Beta](https://help.ghost.org/hc/en-us/articles/224089787-Subscribers-Beta).

 ---